Colinax/ckeditor/README.md

 You can select the default styles from a drop-down menu in the CKEditor toolbar.

 The configuration files might already be in the templates folder, please have a look inside.

 ### Question:

-How can I customize the CKEditor for WBCE?

-#### Answer:

-To customize, copy the files from _yourInstallation/modules/ckeditor/ckeditor/ into the folder _yourInstallation/templates/_yourDefaultTemplate/, your changes only apply to your template.
-Or create a wb_config folder in _yourInstallation/templates/ and copy the files into this folder, all changes apply to all templates.
-You can also see the old wb_config files from the [archive branch](https://github.com/Colinax/CKEditor/tree/archive/wb_config).

-### Question: